 - 1.1 The authority's governance structure is laid down in its constitution, which sets out how the council operates, how decisions are made and the procedures that need to be followed. - 1.2 Financial regulations form part of the constitution and provide the framework for managing the authority's financial affairs.
-They apply to every member and officer of the authority and anyone acting on its behalf. - 1.3 The regulations identify the financial responsibilities of the full council, and overview and scrutiny members, the Head of Paid Service, the Monitoring Officer, the Finance Director and other Chief Officers.
+They apply to every member and officer of the authority and anyone acting on its behalf. - 1.3 The regulations identify the financial responsibilities of the Full Council, and overview and scrutiny Members, the Head of Paid Service, the Monitoring Officer, the Finance Director and other Chief Officers.
 Executive Members and Chief Officers should maintain a written record where decision making has been delegated to members of their staff, including seconded staff.
-Where decisions have been delegated or devolved to other responsible officers, references to the Chief Officer in the regulations should be read as referring to them. - 1.4 With regard to the above generic references, for the purpose of these regulations the following specific titles apply to Wyre Borough Council: - (a) "Executive" Cabinet; - (b) "overview and scrutiny members" members of the Overview and Scrutiny Committee; - (c) "Head of Paid Service" Chief Executive; - (d) "Monitoring Officer" Corporate Director of People and Places Head of Business Support (Monitoring Officer) or Senior Solicitor (Deputy Monitoring Officer); - (e) "Finance Director" Corporate Director of Resources Head of Finance (S151 Officer) or the Chief Accountant acting in that capacity; - (f) "Chief Officers" Chief Executive, Corporate Service Directors and Heads of Service. - (g) "Corporate Property Officer" Head of Built Environment. - (h) "Head of Internal Audit" Head of Governance. - 1.5 All members and staff have a general responsibility for taking reasonable action to provide for the security of the assets under their control, and for ensuring that the use of these resources is legal, is properly authorised and demonstrates value for money. - 1.6 The Finance Director is responsible for maintaining a continuous review of the financial regulations and submitting any additions or changes necessary to the audit committee for approval.
-The Finance Director is also responsible for reporting, where appropriate, breaches of the financial regulations to the Audit Committee and/or to the executive members.
+Where decisions have been delegated or devolved to other responsible officers, references to the Chief Officer in the regulations should be read as referring to them. - 1.4 With regard to the above generic references, for the purpose of these regulations the following specific titles apply to Wyre Borough Council: - (a) "Executive" Cabinet; - (b) "overview and scrutiny Members" Members of the Overview and Scrutiny Committee; - (c) "Head of Paid Service" Chief Executive; - (d) "Monitoring Officer" Legal Services Manager Head of Business Support (Monitoring Officer) or Human Resources Manager Legal Services Manager (Deputy Monitoring Officer); - (e) "Finance Director" Corporate Director Resources (S151 Officer) or their nominated deputy acting in that capacity; - (f) "Chief Officers" Chief Executive, CorporateService Directors and Heads of Service. - (g) "Corporate Property Officer" Head of Built Environment. - (h) "Head of Internal Audit" Head of Governance Audit and Risk Manager. - 1.5 All Members and staff have a general responsibility for taking reasonable action to provide for the security of the assets under their control, and for ensuring that the use of these resources is legal, is properly authorised and demonstrates value for money. - The Finance Director is responsible for maintaining a continuous review of the financial regulations and submitting any additions or changes necessary to the audit committee for approval.
+The Finance Director is also responsible for reporting, where appropriate, breaches of the financial regulations to the Audit Committee and/or to the Executive Members.